 POOR ORAL HEALTH AND BAD BREATH

 Persistent bad breath is often a sign of periodontal disease (advanced gum disease).
 This is where plaque bacteria in the mouth have irritated the gums, causing them to become inflamed and infected.
-It can also be due to having poorly fitting dental appliances such as dentures or braces, or failing to clean these appliances properly.
+It can also be due to having poor-fitting dental appliances such as dentures or braces or failing to clean these appliances properly.

 MEDICAL CONDITIONS THAT CAN CAUSE BAD BREATH